Uber can depose Alphabet CEO Larry Page in Waymo suit

 Uber fired Levandowski in May after a judge barred him from working on projects related to the lawsuit.

-Waymo has claimed that depositions of Google and Alphabet executives were not necessary given that the execs have "limited availability."
+Waymo has claimed that depositions of Google and Alphabet executives weren't necessary given that the execs have "limited availability."
 Waymo also added it has no "current intent" to call Page as a witness during trial.

 However, Corley notes that Waymo isn't ruling out calling Page to testify in trial.
 Page may take the stand to discuss prior talks he had with then Uber CEO Travis Kalanick about a potential self-driving partnership.